The Illusion of Generalization in Tabular Language Models: Findings

 First, Alpaca+Q, which adds only quartile-format examples without any tabular pretraining, achieves mean lift of $25.8$\%, closing 71.3\% of the gap to Tabula.
 This demonstrates that the apparent advantage primarily reflects familiarity with the quartile bin output format, not learned tabular reasoning.
 Second, the remaining $8.2$ point gap is not uniformly distributed.
 Decomposing by contamination risk (Table~\ref{tab:stock_nonstock}) reveals that Tabula retains a $17.9$ point advantage on stock/financial datasets, which are widely replicated across web corpora and where we documented direct contamination in Section~\ref{sec:data_leakage}.
 In stark contrast, on non-stock datasets, the gap reverses this with Alpaca+Q achieves $6.7$pp lift versus Tabula's $6.5$pp, a difference of $-0.1$pp. When contamination risk is controlled, instruction-tuning with format exposure fully recovers Tabula-8B's performance.

 \paragraph{Summary.} Instruction-tuning on general-purpose data, without any tabular exposure, can account for about 69\% of Tabula-8B's improvement over the base model on classification tasks.
 Format familiarity closes the remaining gap on quartile classification.
 The residual advantage exists only on stock datasets with documented contamination.
-Taken together, these findings suggest that format adaptation and memorization, not emergent tabular reasoning, explains the strong performance attributed to tabular pretraining.
+Taken together, these findings suggest that format adaptation and memorization, rather than learned tabular reasoning, explains the strong performance attributed to tabular pretraining.